 - Clemson University: Master of Science in Graphic Communication

-- Pratt Institute: Master of Science in Communications Design
+- Liberty University: Master of Arts in Visual Communication Design

 The third option, the M.F.A., is a terminal degree program that focuses on design theory and research in specific visual and graphic communication areas, such as interactive design, 3D design, typography, graphic design, motion graphics, or emerging media.
 Through advanced classroom and studio-based courses and seminars, students are exposed to subjects like visual rhetoric, ecology of design, social awareness and design, and more.
 M.F.A. students develop their own approach to design methodologies and real-world application of their chosen specialty (e.g. user experience, interactive design).
 Program options vary, but are often found in schools of art and design or institutes of technology.
 Examples of M.F.A. programs include: